Information for leaders

-This page supports leaders through the process of returning to face-to-face Scouts activities and moving between levels as the situation changes.
+This page supports leaders through the process of returning to face-to-face Scouts activities.

-Framework: The Scouts Framework is aligned with Government-approved guidance for the youth sector developed by the National Youth Agency.
-This framework will apply in every nation within UK Scouting and walks through:
+Framework: The Scouts Framework applies in every nation within UK Scouting and walks through:

 - the permissions process for restarting any face-to-face activity

-- the key considerations to be ready to restart face-to-face activities and how these will be phased
+- the considerations to be ready to restart face-to-face activities and how these will be phased

 - legal and liability conditions